usgs-bis/bad-neighbor-invasives/README.md

 # README

 This is a repo for an R-based analysis of non-native species occurrences in the Lower 48 U.S. (including the District of Columbia), also referred to as the Bad Neighbor analysis.
-The project uses the Biodiversity Information Serving Our Nation (BISON) species occurrence database [https://bison.usgs.gov](https://bison.usgs.gov)
+The project uses the Biodiversity Information Serving Our Nation (BISON) species occurrence database [https://bison.usgs.gov](https://bison.usgs.gov).

 ## Installation

+The project was developed using [RStudio](https://www.rstudio.com/products/rstudio/download/), and installing the IDE is strongly recommended.

+To install the package from GitHub, use the code below.

 ```
 # Make sure the R devtools package is installed